 Outside of my study I love my sport and have been involved in the National University Futsal Championships as well as being a Canterbury representative.

-You also got to volunteer with the Prison Education Project through Community Law Canterbury on campus, and now you’re a Team Coordinator.
-What do you do within that?
+You also got to volunteer with the Prison Education Project through Community Law Canterbury on campus, and later became a Team Coordinator.
+What did you do within that?

-My role as a Team Coordinator requires me to help plan and deliver education seminars to youth offenders at Christchurch Prison.
+My role as a Team Coordinator required me to help plan and deliver education seminars to youth offenders at Christchurch Prison.

-This is a fantastic role that allows me to work one-on-one with offenders, as well as operating in a team of student volunteers.
+This was a fantastic role that allowed me to work one-on-one with offenders, as well as operating in a team of student volunteers.
 Our sessions aim to educate the young men about legal and social issues that they will face upon reintegration into society.

 And these experiences helped you decided to go onto master’s study?